lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 at key generation time.
 The External Mu mode described in {{externalmu}}
 avoids all of these operational concerns.

-Another minor reason for disallowing HashML-DSA is that the design of the ML-DSA algorithm provides enhanced resistance against collision attacks, compared with HashML-DSA or conventional RSA or ECDSA signature algorithms.
+A minor security reason for disallowing HashML-DSA is that the design of the ML-DSA algorithm provides enhanced resistance against collision attacks, compared with HashML-DSA or conventional RSA or ECDSA signature algorithms.
 Specifically, ML-DSA prepends the SHAKE256 hash of the public key `tr`